 Work with affiliates — Networking with people in other businesses can be a good step in creating long-term relationships.
 “The most basic affiliate is people who work at clothing stores,” Coyle says.
 “Go to the nice clothing stores in your area and give everyone who works there a VIP bag with your logo on it, that gives them a 50% discount.”
 This might mean that you’re doing their work at a loss, but Coyle stresses that it’s an investment.
 “You’re investing in that person, who is going to be your boots-on-the-ground ambassador,” he says.
 “Just ask them that, ‘Whenever given the opportunity, to refer us to your clients.’

 Some of these ideas won’t pay for themselves immediately, Coyle says, but can build your business over time.
 “Again, we’re playing the long game,” he says.
 “There’s a certain cost that’s involved with getting your ideal target client to show up at your door.
 Often, that cost is equal to, or in some cases greater, than the money you’ll make from that first order.
 And that’s OK because we’re looking at the value over time.

 Once you forge this relationship with a new customer, it’s time to strengthen and maintain it, so you become “their” dry cleaner.

-Come back Thursday for Part 2, where we'll look at how to keep relationships with your clients alive and thriving.
+Click HERE for Part 2, where we look at how to keep relationships with your clients alive and thriving.